tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 In the case of scheduled transactions, the judge will not check the balance, as the player could have planned to make other agreements with other players between the round where the current transaction is being validated and the round where the payment deadline is set.

 That means that a scheduled, or delayed transaction, is not safe by itself, as the judging party cannot guarantee that the payment will be made.
-Mitigation /  punishment in case of lack of payment will be described later.
+Mitigation/punishment in case of lack of payment will be described later.

 #### Rounds
 On **every round**, the judging party will always check for completeness of scheduled transactions **before** any other action is taken, including before the current player plays.